ss2d22/saferoute/README.md

 ## What It Does

-SafeRoute analyzes crime data from the UK Police API to help you find safer routes across London, Southampton, and South West England.
-Instead of just showing you the shortest path, it gives you multiple route options ranked by safety based on actual crime incidents in the area.
+SafeRoute processes over 2.3 million crime records to help you find safer routes across London, Southampton, and South West England.
+The system ingests crime data from multiple UK police forces and generates an H3 hexagonal grid that covers the entire region at ~73m resolution.
+Instead of just showing you the shortest path, it analyzes actual crime patterns to give you multiple route options ranked by safety.

 ## Key Features

+- **Large-Scale Crime Grid**: 2.3+ million crimes mapped onto an H3 hexagonal grid system at resolution 10 (~73m per cell)
+- **Multi-Region Coverage**: London, Southampton, and South West England (95x larger than the original Southampton-only deployment)
+- **Automated Data Pipeline**: BullMQ job queue processes 2,016 jobs (144 geographic cells × 14 months of data)
-- **Crime-Based Routing**: Routes are scored using real crime data from the UK Police API
+- **Crime-Based Routing**: Routes are scored using weighted crime analysis with recency, time-of-day, and harm severity
-- **Multiple Route Options**: See alternative routes with safety scores for each
-- **Crime Heatmap**: View crime density on an interactive H3 hexagonal grid (~73m resolution)
-- **Time-Weighted Scoring**: Recent crimes weighted more heavily, with time-of-day awareness
-- **Cambridge Crime Harm Index**: Crime severity based on UK sentencing guidelines
+- **Cambridge Crime Harm Index**: Crime severity weighted by UK sentencing guidelines
+- **Interactive Heatmap**: Real-time visualization of crime density across the entire coverage area
-- **Interactive Map**: Click to set origin and destination, see routes with turn-by-turn directions
+- **Multiple Route Options**: See alternative routes with safety scores, distance, and turn-by-turn directions
 - **Export to Google Maps**: Open your chosen route in Google Maps
 - **Route History**: Save and track your routes (requires authentication)